1S-LSD

-1S-LSD, also known as 1-(3-(trimethylsilyl)propionyl)-LSD, is a psychotropic substance and research chemical belonging to the lysergamide class.
+1S-LSD, also known as 1-(3-(trimethylsilyl)propionyl)-LSD, is a psychedelic drug of the lysergamide family related to lysergic acid diethylamide (LSD).
 It is the trimethylsilyl derivative of 1P-LSD and functions as a prodrug and functional analogue of LSD.
 1S-LSD was developed in response to legal restrictions on similar compounds, such as 1D-LSD, which were banned in Germany under the NpSG law in June 2024.

 The compound was introduced as a legal alternative by incorporating a trimethylsilyl group, which is not covered under current NpSG regulations.
 This chemical modification allows 1S-LSD to be legally sold in Germany as of September 2024.
 It is typically distributed in its hemi-D-tartrate form, a common format for lysergamides due to its stability and ease of use.

+Use and effects

+The dose of 1S-LSD is reported to be similar to that of LSD.
+Blotter tabs containing 129 μg 1S-LSD have been encountered.
+1S-LSD is thought to be a prodrug and produces similar effects as LSD and other LSD prodrugs.

 Pharmacology

 Pharmacodynamics

 While specific studies on 1S-LSD are limited due to its recent introduction, it is presumed to share pharmacological properties with LSD and its analogues.
 These substances typically act as partial agonists at serotonin receptors, particularly the serotonin 5-HT_{2A} receptor, which is responsible for their hallucinogenic effects.
 The addition of the trimethylsilyl group in 1S-LSD is thought to slightly alter its binding affinity and metabolic profile, although empirical data is still needed.